-Cookies have been a staple in peoples’ lives for years and with the variants of flavour, size and price the cookie market has grown significantly and is expected to have a value of £44.01 billion in 2025.
+Cookies have been a staple in peoples’ lives for years and with the variants of flavour, size and price the cookie market has grown significantly and is expected to grow by 5.3% by 2025.

 We take a look at some of the key trends we’re seeing in the cookie market today.

 The Classic cookie

 Who can resist a warm, gooey chocolate chip cookie?

 This time-honoured childhood favourite has never really gone out of fashion but in recent years there has been a rise in cookie-centric bakeries, both independent and chain, sprouting up across the globe.

 We’re talking gourmet flavour-driven cookies with excitement driven by weekly rotations and limited edition drops, and artisan cafes and bakeries specialising in premiumisation with local, named and high-quality ingredients.

 Enlarging the size of the cookie has opened up a whole new market as this delicious, sweet treat is now overtaking the cake market and is a staple for Birthdays and other special occasions.

 With bakeries such as Millie’s Cookies supersizing their core products to create cookie cakes and Subway offering footlong cookies for National Cookie Day, this bigger version of the nostalgic baked good is throwing up a storm for the way we celebrate events.

 The Mini cookie